galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    >
 >    > > <solution-title></solution-title>
 >    > >
 >    > > 1.
-114, or 11.79% of the significantly differentially expressed genes.
+We get 113 (114 lines including a header) genes, or 11.79% of the significantly differentially expressed genes.
 >    > > 2.
 The *Pasilla* gene can be found with a quick Search (or even using  {% tool [Filter data on any column using simple expressions](Filter1) %} )
 >    > {: .solution}
 >    {: .question}